Flooding in North Korea kills 40, strands thousands

 Chinese authorities sent dump trucks, forklifts and other heavy equipment to Rajin to help with relief efforts, the news website said, adding that all of the tourists were safe.

-Calls to government offices in the neighboring Chinese city of Hunchun went unanswered.
+Calls to government offices in the neighbouring Chinese city of Hunchun went unanswered.

 The heavy weather was associated with a system surrounding